IoT Central application administration guide

 To learn more, see Create and use a custom application template.

 Continuous integration and continuous delivery (CI/CD) refers to the process of developing and delivering software in short, frequent cycles using automation pipelines.
-You can use Azure DevOps pipelines to automate the build, test, and deployment of IoT Central application configurations.
+You can use Azure Pipelines to automate the build, test, and deployment of IoT Central application configurations.

 Just as IoT Central is a part of your larger IoT solution, make IoT Central a part of your CI/CD pipeline.

-To learn more, see Integrate IoT Central into your Azure DevOps CI/CD pipeline.
+To learn more, see Integrate IoT Central into your Azure CI/CD pipeline.

 Monitor application health